flxzt/rnote/CONTRIBUTING.md

 # Dependencies

-Rust dependencies are declared in the root workspace `Cargo.toml`, or if crate-specific in the individual crates `Cargo.toml` configuration files.
+Rust dependencies are declared in the root workspace `Cargo.toml`, or if crate-specific in the individual crate's `Cargo.toml` configuration files.

 The generated `Cargo.lock` file pins the dependencies to specific versions and is checked in.

 All non-rust dependencies are declared in the root `meson.build` file.
-You'll see declarations for example for `glib`, `gtk4`, `poppler` and so on.
+For example, you'll find declarations for dependencies like `glib`, `gtk4` and `poppler`.

 # Architecture

 The codebase is separated into multiple crates that have specific purposes and separate concerns:

 - `rnote-compose` : the base crate that is only responsible for supplying basic types needed for a drawing application.
-    Things like shapes, paths, pen-path builders, .. .
-In it is also the code for how to render these primitives with `cairo` or rather the `piet` abstraction.
+    Things like shapes, paths, pen-path builders, etc. In this crate is also the implementation for how to render these primitives with `cairo` or rather the `piet` abstraction.
     The dependencies should be kept minimal here.
 - `rnote-engine` : the core crate of the drawing application.
     In it is the entire core logic of the drawing part of the Rnote application.